-Litter will be bagged and collected by the Commission's maintenance employees.
-The official litter pick up program will be scheduled weekly.
 Field activities will be recorded on a Roadside Cleanup Form designed to record the amount of material collected, mileage cleaned, and locations where the cleanup was performed.
 Field data will be monitored and recorded to include the approximate amount of litter collected and will be reported to the NJDEP through the Annual Report and Certification.
-Following the scheduled activities, all activity relevant data that is required for the Annual Report and Certification will be reported to the Commission.
-The CMMS system will store data for quarterly reports.
+Following the scheduled activities, all activity relevant data that is required for the Annual Report and Certification will be reported by the Commission.

-Litter pick up will not be a large task, as the Commission does not currently own or operate any service areas or rest areas.
+Litter pick up is not a large task, as the Commission does not currently own or operate any service areas or rest areas.
 The Litter Pick up program will be processed through the Commission's work order system.
-Litter pick-up on the portion of River Road (from Pennsauken Creek Bridge to the Twin Pipe Culvert) and the portion of Route 73 (from the Tacony-Palmyra Bridge to the County Route 543 overpass) within the Commissions jurisdiction, is being performed by the County through which the road passes.
+Litter pick-up on the portion of River Road (from Pennsauken Creek Bridge to the Twin Pipe Culvert) and the portion of Route 73 (from the Tacony-Palmyra Bridge to the County Route 543 overpass) within the Commissions jurisdiction, is being performed by the Burlington County Highway Department through which the road passes.